Hospitalization rate remains above 15 % 35 days straight for area including Gregg, Smith counties

 TYLER, Texas (KLTV) - For the past 35 days, the trauma service area that includes Smith and Gregg Counties have had a COVID-19 hospitalization rate of more than 15 percent of its hospitals’ total capacity.

-On Tuesday, the Texas Department of State Health Services reported a hospitalization rate of 16.34 percent, which is down from the number posted Monday, which was 17.19 percent.
+On Monday, the Texas Department of State Health Services reported a hospitalization rate of 19.56 percent, which is up from the number posted Sunday.
+Yesterday, the hospitalization rate was at 19.54 percent.

 The last time that TSA G was below 15-percent was on Dec.
 14, when the area’s hospitalization rate was at 14.26 percent.

 Counties included in Trauma Service Area G include Anderson, Camp, Cherokee, Franklin, Freestone, Gregg, Harrison, Henderson, Houston, Marion, Panola, Rains, Rusk, Shelby, Smith, Trinity, Upshur, Van Zandt, and Wood.

 Trauma Service Area F, which includes the city of Paris, has been above 15 percent for 19 days straight.
 On Monday, TSA F’s hospitalization rate was at 21.65 percent.